alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ### 🎈 Manipulating Hydrogen

-Hydrogen gas as H₂ is notably hard to contain: there will be leaks everywhere no matter what we use to contain it.
+Hydrogen gas (H₂) is notably hard to contain: there will be leaks everywhere no matter what we use to contain it.
 Therefore it needs to be replenished in flight, as we have seen.

 Gas should be as close to atmospheric pressure as possible, to prevent even worse leaks.
+The enclosure may be elastic to hold a variable amount of gas, or it might be rigid.

 Any leaks become really problematic in the presence of electrical sparks, which must be contained as much as possible.